Orange-OpenSource/fiware-cepheus/doc/admin/cep.md

 ### Data file

 The Cepheus-CEP loads its data on startup and saves back data updates to a single JSON file.
-The default location of the data file is defined by the `config.file` property.
+The default location of the data file is defined by the `data.file` property.
 This Cepheus-CEP process must have write access rights on this file.

 ## User guide